 Ch 22 – Ryan Krueger

-- The greatest trick the devil ever played on investors is making them think that it is the investing part that matters the most.
-The working part moves the needle more
+- The greatest trick the devil played on investors is making them think investing matters most; the working part—both the deposits and the discipline—moves the needle more.

-- The most important piece of my entire life puzzle was not planned, but incredible luck – my wife agreeing to marry me.
-She is not interested in money, never has been.
-She is fully invested in raising our five kids
+- The most important piece of my life wasn’t planned, but pure luck—my wife agreeing to marry me.
+She’s not focused on money; she’s fully invested in raising our five kids.

 Ch 23 – Lazetta Rainey Braxton

-- My very first investment was in me… Building my human capital served me well
+- My first investment was in myself.
+Building my human capital as a high school student paid off.

-- I am a staunch believer in index investing as the core investment and satellite investments to include real estate, stocks, and business ownership
+- I strongly believe in index investing as the core, with satellite investments like real estate, stocks, and business ownership.

-- We are grateful that our values align and that we set the foundation for financial flexibility from the very beginning
+- We’re grateful that our values align and that we laid the foundation for financial flexibility early on.

 Ch 24 – Marguerita Cheng

-- The most valuable advice that my dad instilled in me it was not to defined myself by what I have, but rather my accomplishments and education
+- The best advice my dad gave me was not to define myself by possessions, but by my accomplishments and education.

-- Money should not be the sole determining factor for the decisions made in life
+- Money shouldn’t be the sole factor in life decisions.

-- While money [does] not buy happiness, it [does] provide peace of mind, freedom, and flexibility
+- While money doesn’t buy happiness, it provides peace of mind, freedom, and flexibility.

 Ch 25 – Alex Chalekian

 - Wealth means different things to different people.
-But for me, after watching my family struggle for years, it means having financial independence… Wealth now means health, time, and options
+For me, after seeing my family struggle, it means financial independence, health, time, and options.

-- Dollar cost averaging might be boring, but it works for investors
+- Dollar-cost averaging may be boring, but it works.

-- Passive investments like ETFs and index funds are my preference in my retirement accounts
+- I prefer passive investments like ETFs and index funds in my retirement accounts.

-- Money is just a means to an end
+- Money is simply a means to an end.

 - Take the time to discover what wealth means to you.
-Once this is crystal clear and you have the blueprint, start laying down the foundation to a happier future
+Once you understand this, build the foundation for a happier future.

 Conclusion – Main Ideas to Remember

-- There are many different ways to invest and build wealth.
-However, some fundamentals are crucial to adhere to: saving smartly, borrowing wisely, and spending prudently
+- There are many ways to invest and build wealth, but key principles include saving smartly, borrowing wisely, and spending prudently.

-- Money can buy happiness through the creation of opportunities that comes with financial flexibility
+- Money can buy happiness by creating opportunities and providing financial flexibility.

-- Money is an expression of our values and our identity; our saving and spending habits reflect ourselves
+- Money reflects our values and identity, with saving and spending habits showing who we are.

-- Investing in human capital (yourself and others) is incredibly important and can often be the most fulfilling and influential investment out of all
+- Investing in human capital (yourself and others) is often the most fulfilling investment.

-- Money is a tool to be used to meet your personal life goals
+- Money is a tool to meet personal goals.

 Check out more Business / Finance posts!